carbasemin/monitoring/README.md

-# monitoring
+# Monitoring

-Collecting logs and metrics.
+Collecting logs and metrics for hypothetical DEV and PROD servers.
+Opening up a new machine we'll call the monitoring server to host Prometheus, Fluentd, Loki and Grafana.

+## Logs

+![logs.jpg][static/logs.jpg]

+## Metrics